data-apis/dataframe-api/spec/API_specification/groupby_object.rst

 ==============

-A conforming implementation of the dataframe API standard must provide and support a groupby object having the following methods.
+A conforming implementation of the dataframe API standard must provide and support a groupby object with the following API:

 .. currentmodule:: dataframe_api

 .. autoclass:: GroupBy